Plant Scan

 • Ask a local expert when a plant identification affects pets, livestock, or medical safety.

-How to use how to scan a plant to identify it with Lens App
+How to scan and identify plants with Lens App

 1